-Facebook has both pros and cons for grandparents, but it makes staying connected with extended family a snap.
+Facebook has both pros and cons for grandparents.
+It makes staying connected with extended family a snap.
+It's simple enough that grandparents who are minimally tech-savvy can handle it.
 Still, there are hazards.
 When posting about your grandchildren, adhere to the parents' standards for sharing.
-Once you have teen grandchildren with their own accounts, watch your online behavior even more closely.
+Once you have teen grandchildren or young adult grandchildren with their own accounts, watch your online behavior even more closely.
 Whatever else you do, avoid the following 10 Facebook No-Nos.

 01 of 11